matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.2_Jaipur.md

 #### Signal Robustness: Shape vs. Scale

 Our results demonstrate a clear separation between two aspects of the observed signal: **shape** (correlation length λ) and **scale** (amplitude A).
-The exponential decay form with λ ≈ 3,500 km is remarkably robust—consistent across all three analysis centers despite their different processing strategies, surviving comprehensive null tests, and matching theoretical predictions for screened scalar fields.
-In contrast, the amplitude varies by ~37% between centers (IGS: 0.351, ESA: 0.479, CODE: 0.206), suggesting sensitivity to processing-dependent effects such as common mode removal and reference frame choices.
+The exponential decay form with λ ≈ 3,300-3,800 km is remarkably robust—consistent across all three analysis centers despite their different processing strategies, surviving comprehensive null tests, and matching theoretical predictions for screened scalar fields.
+In contrast, the amplitude varies significantly between centers (IGS: 0.217, ESA: 0.313, CODE: 0.151), suggesting sensitivity to processing-dependent effects such as common mode removal and reference frame choices.
 This separation is physically meaningful: the correlation length reflects the fundamental physics of field screening, while the amplitude depends on how much of the signal survives data processing pipelines designed to remove "systematic errors."

 ### 4.4 Impact of Analysis Center Processing on Observed Signals